ToolJet/ToolJet/docs/docs/widgets/table.md

 ### Pagination

 The table component supports both **[client-side pagination](/docs/widgets/table#client-side-pagination)** and **[server-side pagination](/docs/widgets/table#server-side-pagination)**.
 The `<<` and `>>` button skips to the first and last page respectively.
-The `<` and `>` button skips to the previous and next page respectively.
+The `<` and `>` button takes the user to the previous and next page respectively.
 You can also **[hide the pagination buttons](/docs/widgets/table#show-pagination-buttons)** in the table properties.

 ### Add new rows

 Upon clicking this button, a popup modal will show, providing users with the ability to insert new rows.
 Initially, the modal will contain a single row, with columns mirroring those found in the table.
 If users input data into this row, it will be stored within the **[`newRows` variable](/docs/widgets/table#exposed-variables)** associated with the table.
 Clicking on the **Discard** button will clear the data within this variable.
 However, if the users close the popup without any action (neither saving nor discarding), the data will persist, accompanied by a green indicator on the **Add new row** button.
-The table incorporates an **[Add new rows event handler](/docs//widgets/table#add-new-rows)**, which can be employed to execute queries that store the data into the datasource upon clicking the **Save** button.
+The table incorporates an **[Add new rows event handler](/docs//widgets/table#add-new-rows)**, which can be employed to execute queries that store the data into the data source upon clicking the **Save** button.

 :::info
 At present, it is not possible to include columns of type Image when adding a new row to the table.